raunak2007/blog/_posts/2023-03-03-tri2finalblog.md

 - My Answer: true false true
 - Correct Answer: 	false false false
 - Explanation: This question was asking about a code segment and if the code segment displays a certain text.
 I did not understand this question very well.
 I put answer C which said true false true.
 I put this because the variables a, b, and c were defined as such.
 I did not understand what the code after that did so I thought it was meant just to throw me off.
 The correct answer is false, false, false.
 This is because the two code statments changed variables a and c.
 The a was changed to false because b was true thus not b is false.
 The statement then is false.
 The next one defines c as false because a is now defined as false making c false.
 If I got the correct answer on the fourth line of code I would have got it correct.

+## Q31

+- My Answer: Check if the time is outside business hours.
+If it is, check if the gate sensor is activated: If it is, check if the gate sensor is closed.
+If it is, turn on the motor.
+- Correct Answer: Check if the time is during business hours.
+If it is, check if the gate sensor is activated: If it is, check if the gate sensor is open.
+If it is, turn on the motor.
+- Explanation: I got this one wrong because I did not thoroughly read through the algorithm and the gate would open outside of business hours.
+Option D is correct because the gate would not open outside of business hours and the gate would open correctly.

+## Q33

+- My Answer: Repeat 3 Times
+- Correct Answer: Repeat 2 Times
+- Explanation: Here, I chose choice C when the correct answer was choice A. The code segment moves it right, forward, left, forward, and right.
+It does that 4 times.
+When I was going thru the steps in my head, it seemed correct that it would go thru 3 times.
+When I looked at it again just now, I saw that it would only need to repeat twice and repeating it 3 times would leave it three rows above its starting position and one row above the gray square.

+## Q40

+- My Answer: Interchange the rotate right and rotate left blocks
+- Correct Answer: No change is needed; the algorithm is correct as is
+- Explanation: I got this one wrong because interchanging the rotate_right and rotate_left blocks would push the robot off the grid.
+There would be no change needed in this algorithm.

+## Q41

+- My Answer: The genetic codes must be converted from binary to decimal numbers
+- Correct Answer: The list must be sorted based on the genetic code values
+- Explanation: I got this question wrong because the list has to be sorted in order of value in order to use a binary search algorithm.
+So, converting binary to decimal numbers is not necessary.

+## Q49

+- My Answer: The model used by the simulation software cannot be modified once the simulation has been used
+- Correct Answer: The model used by the simulation software often omits details so that it is easier to implement
+- Explanation: I honestly don’t know why I picked this answer.
+It makes no sense to be fair.
+A model can always be changed from a simulation stand point.
+Details will be omitted after the simulation is done.

 ## Q50